Slackadays/Clipboard/README.md

 Enjoy support for...

 - copying files and directories in addition to text,
-- an _infinite_ number of compartmentalized clipboards,
+- _infinite_ numbers of compartmentalized clipboards,
 - persistent clipboards that stick around just for you,
 - connecting with your [desktop clipboard system](https://github.com/Slackadays/Clipboard/wiki/GUI-Clipboard-Compat),
-- more languages like español, português, and Türkçe,
+- languages like español, português, and Türkçe,
-- any POSIX/Windows platform with C++20 compat,
+- POSIX/Windows platforms with C++20 compat,
 - superb scripting to automate your workflows,
 - customizable <img src="documentation/readme-assets/eyecandy.svg" height="16px" alt="eye candy"/> for your viewing pleasure,
 - a unique filesystem-based implementation,
 - your freedom by being 100% free and open source,
-- and tons more!
+- **and tons more!**

-All you'll need to get this is in this readme you're reading right now.
+All you need to get all of this is the readme you're reading right now.

 <br>